 After the Philippines, the Japanese, as most ambitious imperial countries who have experienced success would do, began trying to expand their influence.
 They aimed to control more and more of the islands of the South Pacific, and plans even included an invasion of Hawaii itself.

-However, the Japanese were stopped at the Battle of Midway (June 4–7, 1942), which most historians argue was a turning point in the Pacific Theater of the war.
+However, the Japanese were stopped at the Battle of Midway (June 4–7, 1942), which most historians argue was a turning point in the Pacific Theater of World War II.

-Up until this moment, the US had failed to stop its enemy.
+Up until this moment, the United States had failed to stop its enemy.
 But this was not the case at Midway.
-Here, the US crippled the Japanese military, particularly their Air Force, by downing hundreds of planes and killing a significant amount of Japan’s most skilled pilots.
-This set the stage for a series of US victories that would turn the tide of war in favor of the Americans.
+Here, the United States crippled the Japanese military, particularly their Air Force, by downing hundreds of planes and killing a significant amount of Japan’s most skilled pilots.
+This set the stage for a series of United States victories that would turn the tide of war in favor of the Americans.

 But the nature of these victories made the idea of invading the Japanese mainland a terrifying thought.
 More than 150,000 Americans had died fighting the Japanese throughout the Pacific, and part of the reason for these high casualty numbers was because almost all battles — which took place on small islands and atolls scattered throughout the South Pacific — were fought using amphibious warfare, meaning soldiers had to charge onto a beach after landing a boat near the shore, a maneuver that left them completely exposed to enemy fire.